 Property taxes are the responsibility of the property owner.
 Whether you own a single-family home, a condominium, or any other type of real estate, you are generally liable for paying property taxes.
 However, in some cases, tenants may be responsible for paying a portion of the property taxes if specified in the lease agreement.

-• This is the value assigned to your property by the local tax assessor.
-It may differ from the market value of your home.
+The assessed value is the value assigned to your property by the local tax assessor.
+This figure is used specifically for tax purposes and may differ from the current market value of your home.
+Local tax authorities determine this value based on their assessment guidelines.

 2. Find the Levy Rate